Hot Toddy is a cocktail recipe made with honey, bourbon, and cinnamon and is the PERFECT hot drink for warming up on cold days.

 - Serve: Serve your Hot Toddy right away.

 - Store: You can store unused toddy in the fridge in an airtight container for a week.
 Heat it up on the stove.

 - Freeze: Hot Toddy is a drink best made fresh and shouldn’t be frozen.

 - 1 teaspoon honey

 - 1 1/2 ounces bourbon

-- Add the water, honey, bourbon, cinnamon stick and lemon wedge to a cup, let sit for two minutes.
+- Add the honey, bourbon, cinnamon stick and 1 lemon wedge to a cup, fill with water just off boiling, let sit for two minutes.

 - Stir with the cinnamon stick until the honey is dissolved.
-Add a squeeze of lemon if desired.
+Add an extra squeeze of lemon if desired.